 Kristine decided to help found The Broken Planetarium based on the group's commitment to promoting creativity among all individuals.
 The Broken Planetarium allows its participants to stretch their creative boundaries in a supportive, caring environment, and Kristine is thankful for its ability to provide her with unique creative opportunities, such as acting in a play!

 Kristine is a professional project manager with a background in engineering and a passion for sustainability.
 She strives to bring creativity and compassion into all aspects of her life.
 When she isn't promoting the arts through The Broken Planetarium, she can be found volunteering at the Hollywood Farmer's Market, working to keep our community and farmers connected.

-Treasurer, IT Director - Tim Falletta Abraldes
+Board Member - Tim Falletta Abraldes

-Board Member - Erica Callaghan
+IT Director - Erica Callaghan

 Board Member - Sarah Warren

 Sarah Warren is a skilled actor, performer, writer and singer who studied at Cornish and The American Conservatory in San Francisco.
 Through her varied career, her passion for original work has come up time and again, from writing the play What We Want directed by Andrew Russel for which she received a new works award in excellence, to most recently staring in the musical Tear Down This Wall with The Broken Planetarium.
 Sarah is currently up to star in the filmed play STOP! (motion) by playwright Emilie Landmann in the media based Fertile Ground Festival in 2021.
 Sarah Lives in South East Portland with her partner in crime and two old rescue dogs Max and Samie.